 - Hybrid app development using Ionic software development kit or Cordova framework;

 - Native cross-platform app development using React Native JS framework or Flutter - software development kit built by Google.
+To choose between Cordova and React Native, consult with your software development partner.

 When to choose hybrid app development vs. native cross-platform app development?
-Check our article about cross-platform apps to make time and cost-effective decision.
+Check our article about cross-platform apps to make time and a cost-effective decision.

 To open a web app, users need a good Internet connection and a browser.
-A web app is a fast and straightforward solution to inform users about your brand, sell products or services online, interact with customers, and let them communicate on your platform, etc.
+A web app is a fast and straightforward solution to inform users about your brand, sell products or services online, interact with customers, and let them communicate on your platform, etc. With the emergence of single-page applications, progressive web apps, and more dynamic websites, modern web applications capabilities only continue to grow.

 If you would like to find out more about the web, mobile or cross-platform development, its time, and price, just drop us a line.